Menu

 Summary of key points:

-• Industry Skills Boards (ISBs) will be set up from 1 January 2026 and will be statutory standard setting bodies.
+• Industry Skills Boards (ISBs) will be set up next year and will be statutory standard setting bodies.
 They will be responsible for developing qualifications, endorsing programmes and moderating assessments over key industry sectors.

 • ISBs will also have a workforce analysis function for their sectors and provide investment advice to the Tertiary Education Commission (TEC).